 I eventually joined WSDOT full time in July 2006 as a Bridge Engineer, working on a wide variety of bridge design projects which included a year long rotation in bridge condition inspection in 2008.

-In 2012, I moved into Mega Projects and was co-located in Seattle with the Alaskan Way Viaduct Replacement Program.
+In 2012, I moved into Mega Projects and was co-located in Seattle with the Alaskan Way Viaduct Replacement Program at WSDOT.
 Working with consultants such as Soldata and Exeltech, we worked on monitoring over 180 buildings in Seattle that were along the proposed SR 99 Deep Bore Tunnel alignment.

-In 2014, I moved briefly into construction as an Assistant Project Engineer largely responsible for oversight of the fire and life safety upgrades on the Mount Baker and Mercer Island Lid tunnels on I-90 in Seattle.
+In 2014, I moved briefly into construction as an Assistant Project Engineer with WSDOT largely responsible for oversight of the fire and life safety upgrades on the Mount Baker Tunnel and the Mercer Island Lid on I-90 in Seattle.

 In 2015, I left WSDOT for a bridge engineer position with HDR, Inc. Located in the Olympia office, I was fortunate enough to work on cable stayed, segmental and splice girder projects across the United States.
 While there, I designed the splice girder superstructure for the Rockingham bridges for the Vermont Department of Transportation.

 In 2018, I returned to WSDOT as the Floating Bridge and Special Structures unit manager, largely responsible for design projects involving the state’s four floating bridges, movable bridges and other special structures.
-Upcoming projects include the replacement of the west half superstructure of the Hood Canal bridge and the replacement of the Heron Street swing bridge in Aberdeen.
+During my six years in this position, we re-decked the Montlake Bridge, performed multiple upgrades to the Hood Canal Bridge and completed design on the 1,600 foot long Duckabush Estuary Bridge.

 Other Interests